11 Mixed effects regression and post stratification

 The age, education, and military variables are associated to fixed effect parameters, while the gender and intercept parameters are allowed to vary from state to state.

-Using the priors function from the brms package for R, we can easily specify different priors.
+Using the prior function from the brms package for R, we can easily specify different priors.
 For example, if there is a lot of uncertainty about the value of the parameters in our model, we can set “vague” or “diffuse” priors, say from a normal distribution with a large variance:

 library(brms)